kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-China-region-03.md

 This post features four outstanding contributors from  China, who have played diverse leadership and community roles in the upstream Kubernetes project.

-So, without further ado, let's get straight to the blog.
+So, without further ado, let's get straight to the article.

 ## [Andy Zhang](https://github.com/andyzhangx)

 Andy Zhang currently works for Microsoft China at the Shanghai site.
 His main focus is on Kubernetes storage drivers.
 Andy started contributing to Kubernetes about 5 years ago.

 He states that as he is working in Azure Kubernetes Service team and spends most of his time contributing to the Kubernetes community project.
-Now he is the main contributor of quite a lot Kubernetes projects such as Kubernetes cloud provider projects.
+Now he is the main contributor of quite a lot Kubernetes subprojects such as Kubernetes cloud provider code.

 His open source contributions are mainly self-motivated.
 In the last two years he has mentored a few students contributing to Kubernetes through the LFX Mentorship program, some of whom got jobs due to their expertise and contributions on Kubernetes projects.